-Heat up a large, dry stock pot.
-When warm, add the star anise, cinnamon sticks and cloves.
-Toast for 1-2 minutes until fragrant.
+Heat a large, dry stock pot.
+When hot toast the star anise, cinnamon sticks and cloves for 1-2 minutes until fragrant.

-Prepare the accent ingredients.
-Wash and quarter the lime; wash and tear the mint and basil leaves; wash and slice the jalapeno.
+Prepare the herbs and spices: wash and tear the mint and basil.
+Slice the jalapenos and quarter the limes.

-When the ingredients are prepared, place a second stockpot or large bowl in the sink with a strainer over the top.
-Strain the vegan pho broth to remove the cinnamon sticks, cloves, star anise, lemongrass, ginger coins and onions.
+When the ingredients are prepared, place a second stock pot or a large bowl in the sink with a large colander over the top.
+Strain the vegan pho broth to remove the larger ingredients.
 Allow to cool slightly.

-- Don’t forget that a lot of the flavor comes from the lime, herbs and spices added at the end.
-The lime is not to be missed.
-It brightens up the whole dish.
-Getting a nip of basil and mint in a bite really makes this recipe stand out as well.
+- Don’t forget that a lot of the flavor comes from the lime, herbs and spices added at the end of the dish.
+As I say in the blog post, I insist on the lime.
+It is not to be missed!
+Getting a nip of mint or basil in a bite really makes this recipe stand out as well.